What is the Renaissance National Honor Roll?

 The Renaissance National Honor Roll program is designed to help guide educators to data targets that research has shown result in greater student growth through implementation strategies.
 It is available to teachers, librarians, and school administrators.

-There are eight (8) monthly challenges published August thru March.
-The challenges are like bite-sized chunks of professional development (PD) to help educators improve implementation and get more out of the programs.
+There are eight monthly challenges published August through March.
+The challenges are like bite-sized chunks of professional development to help educators improve implementation and get more out of the programs.
 The ultimate goal is to demonstrate student growth throughout the year.
 The final step of the process entails data submission for educators to show their achievement of the targets.
-Those who meet the targets will be recognized through an achievement kit that includes: digital customizable student certificates, classroom pennant or school banner.
+Those who meet the targets will be recognized through an achievement kit that includes customizable digital student certificates, a classroom pennant, and a school banner.

 Meet some of our Renaissance Honor Roll educators!

 Southwestern Christian School